Rural Asset Multiplier Pilot (RAMP)

 RAMP Expenditure, Funding & Output Tables

-We expect and encourage all potential applicants to discuss their project ideas with Northumberland County Council, and depending on project location, with Northumberland Coast AONB, and Northumberland National Park Authority, as appropriate.
+We expect and encourage all potential applicants to discuss their project ideas with Northumberland County Council, and depending on project location, with Northumberland Coast National Landscape, and Northumberland National Park Authority, as appropriate.

 For further information please contact: